I once was a young man,

 I'm warring with cynics

-I pop more of those now
+I pop some of those now

-I've been lookin for a way out
+And I'm lookin' for a way out

-might take the jump
+I might take that jump

 off the high bridge route